edanalytics/earthmover/README.md

 * (optional) Specify Jinja `macros` which will be available within any Jinja template content throughout the project.
 (This can slow performance.)
 * (optional) Specify `parameter_defaults` which will be used if the user fails to specify a particular [parameter](#command-line-parameters) or [environment variable](#environment-variable-references).
 * (optional) Specify whether to `show_progress` while processing, via a Dask progress bar.
+* (optional) Specify length of time (in seconds) to wait for the user to enter Git credentials if needed during package installation; default is 60.
+See [project composition](#project-composition) for more details on package installation.

 ### **`definitions`**
 The `definitions` section of the [YAML configuration](#yaml-configuration) is an optional section you can use to define configurations which are reused throughout the rest of the configuration. `earthmover` does nothing special with this section, it's just interpreted by the YAML parser.
 However, this can be a very useful way to keep your YAML configuration [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) &ndash; rather than redefine the same values, Jinja phrases, etc. throughout your config, define them once in this section and refer to them later using [YAML anchors, aliases, and overrides](https://www.linode.com/docs/guides/yaml-anchors-aliases-overrides-extensions/).